Nothing fun about it, according to Graham Lewis

 Graham Lewis insists that “fun run” is most definitely an oxymoron, and that there’s nothing fun about it, especially when the weather is cold and miserable.

-And cold and miserable it was when Graham completed the this year, only the third time it’s rained for the event in the past 50 years according to Graham.
+And cold and miserable it was when Graham completed this year, only the third time it’s rained for the event in the past 50 years according to Graham.

 2025 was Graham’s second City to Bay run, decades after his first.
 And a lot has happened in between.